Islamic State claims attack at Iranian parliament

-CAIRO Islamic State claimed responsibility for attacks on Iran's parliament and Ayatollah Khomeini's shrine on Wednesday, the group's state news agency AMAQ said.
+CAIRO (Reuters) - Islamic State claimed responsibility for attacks on Iran's parliament and Ayatollah Khomeini's shrine on Wednesday, the group's state news agency AMAQ said.

 "Fighters from Islamic state attacked Khomeini's shrine and the Iranian parliament in Tehran," the news agency said.